Resident Director

 Physical Demands:

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
-Reasonable accommodation may be made to enable individuals with disabilities to perform the essential functions.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is regularly required to stand, walk; use hands, handle, or feel; reach with hands and arms and talk or hear.
-The employee is frequently required to climb or balance and stoop, kneel, crouch, or crawl.
-The employee is occasionally required to sit.
+While performing the duties of this job, the employee is regularly required to sit; use hands to finger, handle, or feel and talk or hear.
+The employee is frequently required to walk, climb stairs, and reach with hands and arms.
+The employee is occasionally required to stand and stoop, kneel, crouch, or crawl.
 The employee must occasionally lift and/or move up to 35 pounds.
 Specific vision abilities required by this job include close vision and distance vision.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Education/Experience Required:
+Education/Experience/Skills Required:

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
-Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

-• Experience working with undergraduate student populations.
+• Experience working with on-campus student populations.

 • Strong communication and interpersonal skills with the ability to collaborate effectively with students, staff, and campus partners.